crosscom/AWS-Immersion-Day/README.md

 ## 4. Login to Bastion Host
+* Usually in eksworkshop or normal immersionday offered by AWS, we guide customer to experience Cloud9 (AWS IDE environment).
+But in this workshop, plan is to provide a general environment with your own Bastion Host EC2, where you have to install kubectl tools and other tools as needed.
 * (General)
     * We can use EC2 Instance Connect to login to EC2 instance.
     * EC2->Instances->"connect" (right top corner of screen).